JvanKatwijk/dab-cmdline/README.md

 	python3 cmdline.py -M 1 -C 12C -p "Radio 4" -G 80 -A default

 The program - when started - will try to identify a DAB datastream in the selected channel.
 If a valid DAB datastream is found, the names of the programs in the ensemble will be printed.
-If - after a given amount of time - no ensemble could be found, execution will halt.
+If - after a given amount of time - no ensemble could be found, execution will halt, if the ensemble was identified, the data for the selected program (here Radio 4) will be decoded..

 Creating the library
 -----------------------------------------------------------------------------------------------

-The library can be created by adapting the `CMakeLists.txt` file in the dab-library directory and running
+The library can be created by - if needed - adapting the `CMakeLists.txt` file in the dab-library directory and running

 	mkdir build
 	cd build